Statistics for Psychologists - 300/500 (Secs. 5 & 6)

 I. CONTACT INFORMATION

 My office is located in Science B-341.
-I will have office hours Tuesdays & Thursdays from 12:15-1:15 p.m., and Wednesdays from 3-4:00 p.m. (or you can arrange to see me by appointment at some other mutually convenient time).
+I will have office hours Tuesdays from 12:15-1:15 p.m., Wednesdays from 3-4:00 p.m., and Thursdays from 1-2:00 p.m. (or you can arrange to see me by appointment at some other mutually convenient time).
 Note that my office hours do NOT require an appointment.
 If my door is closed, please knock.
 You can see a visual of my schedule here.
-You can reach me at 346-3961 (and please leave a message if I am not available) or through electronic mail at firstname.lastname@example.org.
+You can reach me at 346-3961 (and please leave a message if I am not available) or through electronic mail at email@example.com.
 Do not hesitate to contact me if you have any questions.

 When sending me an email, please following the directions below carefully.
 It will ensure a more timely and relevant response from me.
 I typically reply within 1-2 business days.